bradjohansen/good-clean-read/index.md

 #### Resume Writing

+Don't just list your accomplishments.
+We will help you create a resume that stands out from the competition.

 #### Career Advice and Research

+Still not sure where you fit?
+Our team will help you discover your strengths and advise you on what industries and careers give you the life you want.

 #### Job Discovery

+Don't have time to sift through Linkedin, Indeed, your college career site and the thousands of other job sites?
+We will send you a curated list of jobs you qualify for and fit your goals.

 #### Job Applications

+Job applications can be stressful and every company has a different process.
+We can help you navigate the job application process.

+#### Interview Prep

+During the application process, our team will organize mock interviews to review standard interview questions and help you highlight your strengths.

+Additionally, our team will meet with you one-on-one before every interview to ensure you are ready to hit it out of the park and get that job offer.

 #### Job Offer Review

+You did it.
+You got the job offer.
+But what is a 401(k)?
+And how do I compare offers that our in two different cities?
+Our team will help you evaluate your options so that you understand what job offer is the best one for you given your career goals.

 #### Negotiations

+It's the perfect job offer, except it doesn't pay enough?
+We will coach you through the negotiation process and make sure you are paid what you are worth.

 ### How much does it cost?